xplosionmind/old.tommi.space/_notes/public/Website development.md

 ## Done

 - Animations (little and simple but effective)
-    - buttons: `x`s and menus (see tokyo-voice.jp or traxmag.com)
+	- buttons: `x`s and menus (see <tokyo-voice.jp> or <traxmag.com>)
 - back-to-top button
-- basic coloured biiig shapes
+- basic colored biiig shapes
 - Backlinks
 - Better [Open Graph Protocol](https://ogp.me/) integration
 - Button inner-shadow instead of transform when hovering
 - “blogroll”: a list of blogs which inspire me, see [Pawlean](https://pawlean.com/blogroll)
-- change mobile browser bar colour
+- change mobile browser bar color
 - Color Jar items according to the belonging tag
-- custom selection colour for text
+- custom selection color for text
-- customise 404 page
+- customize 404 page
 - Creative Commons (or, in general, a license) for every image of the site (one for every image or one specified) **FOOTER CC LICENSE**
 - tags description and link to stuff
 - checkbox styling